melodygr/Time_Series_project/README.md

 ### Next Steps / Future Work

 * Obtain current data after 2018 for current predictions.
-Found zip data on Redfin but it is rolling avg by zip code.
+Found zip code data on Redfin but it is rolling avg by zip code.
 * Investigate why some of the models seem so far off in their forecasts.
+* Try Facebook Prophet with each of the chosen zip codes
+* Try other methods of choosing zip codes, including clustering to find trends